KFRC-FM: Big-band flip and station swap

 In June 1972, KMPX dropped rock and switched to a big band/nostalgia format.

-When Ludwig Wolfgang Frohlich, the owner of National Science Network died, his estate explored various opportunities to sell the station.
+When broadcast businessman/pharmaceutical advertiser Ludwig Wolfgang Frohlich, the owner of National Science Network died, his estate explored various opportunities to sell the station.
 In 1973, a sale to KMPX, Inc.—a subsidiary of the Burbank Broadcasting Company, which bought KPPC-FM—failed.
 A 1975 offer from film director Francis Ford Coppola to purchase KMPX for $870,000 was not consummated because of problems at one of Coppola's other businesses.

 The company finally found a buyer in 1976, when Family Radio, owner of KEAR (97.3 FM), struck a deal to purchase the station for $1 million.
 In accordance with FCC ownership guidelines at the time, Family Radio sold their station at 97.3 to CBS Inc. for $2 million, and CBS in turn sold their lower-powered station at 98.9 MHz to a Black-owned local company, Golden Gate Radio, for $850,000.
 The sale, though, caused controversy among a group of dedicated KMPX listeners, organized as the KMPX Listeners Guild.
 Their objections, backed by petitions signed by more than 20,000 listeners, held up the sale at the FCC and ended in a 1978 settlement where Golden Gate would take over the KMPX call letters and format on its own station.
 Golden Gate also would operate from the former KMPX studios.
 The three-way switch occurred September 13, 1978, with 106.9 becoming the new location of KEAR's religious format.